theemadnes/gke-whereami/README.md

 ### Setup

-- create a regional GKE cluster with workload identity enabled
+Create a regional GKE cluster with workload identity enabled
-- ensure that HTTP load balancing is enabled for the GKE cluster (this is the default)

 First define your environment variables (substituting where #needed#):